Crossbow-js/crossbow.github.io/_src/docs/pass-options-to-tasks.md

 ## Auto options

-Another way to define options for a task, is to use the top-level `options` key in your input.
+Another way to define options for a task, is to use the top-level `options` key in your input file.
 Then, each time a task is run, the options object will be checked for a matching name, and the values from it passed into the task.

-This means the following is exactly equivalent to the example above:
+This means the following the following snippet would be all you'd need.

 {{inc
     src="three.hbs"